square/square-java-sdk/doc/api/invoices.md

 optionally one customer.

 The response is paginated.
-If truncated, the response includes a `cursor` that you use in a subsequent request to fetch the next set of invoices.
+If truncated, the response includes a `cursor` that you use in a subsequent request to retrieve the next set of invoices.

 ```java
 CompletableFuture<SearchInvoicesResponse> searchInvoicesAsync(